hms-dbmi/hail-on-EMR/README.md

 ```
 ## Launching the `JupyterNotebook` with `Hail 0.2`

-To launch the  `JupyterNotebook` go to the AWS website and under `EC2 > Instances` select the corresponding `master` node.
+To launch the  `JupyterNotebook` go to the AWS Management Console website and under `EC2 > Instances` select the corresponding `master` node.
 Under the `description tab > Security Groups > view inbound rules`  and copy the public IP address (IPv4) from the master, in a browser paste the address followed by a `:` and specify port 8192: `PUBLIC_IP_ADDRESS:8192`; use password: `avillach` to login.
 And you are all set!

 ### FAQs and troubleshooting